ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Experiments and discussion

 \subsection{Constrained optimization problem}

-A relevant field in neural network research involves learning approximate solutions to large-scale constrained optimization problems.
-In this context, NNs serve as fast and inexpensive alternatives to traditional solvers, which are often computationally intensive.
-Following the benchmarking protocol introduced by Donti et al.~\cite{Donti2021_DC3learningmethod}, we first evaluate ENFORCE on learning the solution of nonconvex optimization problems with linear equality constraints.
-We then extend the evaluation by replacing the linear equality constraints with nonlinear ones.
-We compare against alternative methods for learning (or solving) constrained optimization problems, such as MLP, soft constrained MLP, the state-of-the-art DC3~\cite{Donti2021_DC3learningmethod}, and the deterministic nonlinear programming solver IPOPT~\cite{Waechter2005_implementationinteriorpoint}.
-For every model, we use an equivalent fully connected ReLU neural network backbone consisting of 2 hidden layers with 200 neurons.
+A relevant field in NNs research involves learning approximate solutions to constrained optimization problems as an inexpensive alternative to traditional solvers.
+Existing benchmarks for such a task lack scalable problems involving nonlinear equality constraints, which limits the evaluation of methods beyond the linear setting.
+We address this gap by introducing a new benchmark that incorporates nonlinear equality constraints while retaining scalability in problem complexity, following a state-of-the-art protocol~\cite{Donti2021_DC3learningmethod}.\\ We compare our method with alternative methods for learning (or solving) constrained optimization problems, such as MLP, soft-constrained MLP, the state-of-the-art DC3~\cite{Donti2021_DC3learningmethod}, and the deterministic nonlinear programming solver IPOPT~\cite{Waechter2005_implementationinteriorpoint}.
+We do not compare with baselines specialized for affine or convex constraints, such as RAYEN~\cite{Tordesillas2023_RAYENImpositionHard} and HardNet~\cite{Min2024_HardConstrainedNeural}, as they are not designed to handle nonlinear equality constraints.
+For every model, we use an equivalent fully-connected neural network backbone consisting of 2 hidden layers with 200 neurons.
 Training is performed with a batch size of 200, a learning rate of $10^{-4}$, and until model convergence (3,500 epochs for DC3; 1,000 for ENFORCE and the other baselines).
 Every run is repeated 5 times.
 Like Donti et al., we run the test inference on a single batch of 833 samples, and for the inference time of the optimizer, we assume full parallelization on 833 CPUs (cf.~\cite{Donti2021_DC3learningmethod} for more details).